react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 </TabItem>
 </Tabs>

 Now, if you have a stack with the history `Home > Profile (userId: bob) > Settings` and you call `navigate(Profile, { userId: 'alice' })`, the resulting screens will be `Home > Profile (userId: bob) > Settings > Profile (userId: alice)` since it'll add a new `Profile` screen as no matching screen was found.

+In a tab or drawer navigator, calling `navigate` will switch to the relevant screen if it's not focused already and update the params of the screen.

 ### `navigateDeprecated`